 School or PTO leaders ask parents to sign a pledge promising to volunteer a certain number of hours.
-The pledge typically includes a checklist where parents can state the hours they’re available and the type of activities they want to do, such as chaperoning field trips, helping with the fall carnival, or making cupcakes for the bake sale.
+The pledge typically includes a checklist where parents can state the hours they’re available and the type of activities they are interested in helping with, such as chaperoning field trips, assisting with the carnival, or making cupcakes for the bake sale.

-The key to the pledge is the small number of volunteer hours requested: usually two to five for the whole school year.
-It doesn’t sound like a lot, but if you engage enough parents, those commitments can add up to a lot of additional hands on deck.
-And, as many parent group leaders have found, once you get new volunteers engaged, they’ll often stick around far beyond their pledge commitment.
+The key to the pledge is the small number of volunteer hours requested, usually two to five for the whole school year.
+It doesn’t sound like much, but if you engage enough parents, those commitments add up to a lot of additional hands on deck.
+And—as many parent group leaders have found—once you get new volunteers engaged, they’ll often stick around far beyond their pledge commitment.

-When VanHoose was recruited to the PTSO board last school year, she knew she had to expand the group’s volunteer base.
+When VanHoose was recruited to the PTSO board, she knew she had to expand the group’s volunteer base.
 “Coming from a corporate background and knowing how important it is to have a tested process in place, a pledge program was a must,” VanHoose says.

-She chose PTO Today’s 2 Hour Power pledge program, which asks parents to volunteer for two hours during the school year [see “A Simple Parent Involvement Solution”, below].
-Out of 485 families, more than 280 parents have filled out the pledge, indicating their areas of interest and availability.
-A volunteer enters the data into a spreadsheet.
-When a teacher needs volunteers or the PTSO needs help with fundraisers and school events, an email goes out to everyone in the database who offered to do that type of service.
+She chose PTO Today’s 2 Hour Power volunteer pledge program, which asks parents to volunteer for two hours during the school year.
+Out of 485 families, more than 280 parents filled out the pledge, indicating their areas of interest and availability.
+When a teacher needs volunteers or the PTSO needs help with fundraisers and school events, an email goes out to everyone who offered to do that type of service.

 “It’s nonthreatening,” VanHoose says.
 “It’s email.
 If you can’t help, it’s OK.”
-Now, she says, events are running more smoothly and teachers are more likely to seek volunteers for their classroom.
+Now, she says, events run more smoothly and teachers are more likely to seek volunteers for their classrooms.

 Effective programs keep a record of each pledge, track volunteer hours, and recognize parents once they’ve met their pledges.

-At Humphrey Elementary in Chandler, Ariz., the PTO included the pledge in an information packet sent to parents over the summer.
+At Humphrey Elementary in Chandler, Ariz., the PTO included the pledge in an information packet sent to parents during summer.
 The packet contained forms that had to be returned to the school.
 It was easy for parents to send in the pledge form, as well.
-The group received 80 pledge sheets in the first wave, with more trickling in.
-“We’ll take volunteers whenever we can get them,” says Sara Nakai, copresident of the PTO.
+The group received 80 pledge sheets in the first wave, with more trickling in after that.
+“We’ll take volunteers whenever we can get them,” says PTO copresident Sara Nakai.

 As pledge forms come in, a parent enters the data into a computer file.
 This can be time-consuming at first, but it gets easier each year as the program gains momentum and more parents are already in the system.
 With a volunteer database in place, the Humphrey Elementary PTO can respond to requests for volunteers from teachers and round up volunteers for events and activities.

-Tracking volunteer hours also takes effort.
 Some parent groups track carefully and let volunteers know when they have met their commitment.
-Some send a thank-you note, while others send a survey asking how the experience went and whether the parent would like to continue volunteering.
-Other groups choose not to track the hours closely, forgoing the hassle and trusting that their parents will honor the spirit of the pledge.
+Some send a thank-you note, while others send a survey asking how the experience went and inviting the parent to continue volunteering.
+Other groups choose not to track the hours closely, forgoing the hassle and trusting that parents will honor the spirit of the pledge.

 To track volunteer hours, you need a tool, such as a spreadsheet, to manage the process.
-(PTO Today’s Volunteer Builder software can also do the trick.)
 One or two volunteers need to take responsibility for the task.
 A common process is to have volunteer sign-in sheets at each activity or event.
 A designated volunteer receives the sign-in sheets and enters the data.
 Another option is to give volunteers an email address to send in their volunteer hours, which are then input into the spreadsheet manually, or to have a shared app or spreadsheet where volunteers can log hours themselves.

-While pledge programs can require extra time and attention from group leaders when they’re first launched, they succeed because they don’t ask too much from the parents who sign pledges.
+While pledge programs require extra time and attention from group leaders when they’re first launched, they succeed because they don’t ask too much from the parents who sign the pledge.

-Before the Humphrey Elementary PTO started a volunteer pledge program, many parents hesitated to join the group because they didn’t want to commit as much time as they saw leaders putting in, Nakai says.
+Before the Humphrey Elementary PTO started using a volunteer recruitment pledge program, many parents hesitated to join the group because they didn’t want to commit as much time as they saw leaders putting in, Nakai says.
 Now that more parents are willing to help, the PTO responsibilities are spread out over a larger number of volunteers.
-As the program grows, Nakai expects the pressure to ease up on officers.
 “Two hours is just a really unintimidating number,” she says.
 “If they know they just have to do two hours, it gets them in the door.”

-Using a pledge program has made it easier for the PTO at Tomahawk Elementary in Lynchburg, Va., to find just the right volunteer for each task.
-For example, when they needed a truck for the fall carnival, they turned to the database.
+Using a pledge program has made it easier for the Tomahawk Elementary PTO in Lynchburg, Va., to find just the right volunteer for each task.
+For example, when leaders needed a truck for the fall carnival, they turned to the database.
 “I had a dad basically saying, ‘Here’s my truck,’” says PTO president Barbara Rypkema.
 “I was so excited!”

-The PTO signed parents up after a brief talk during an open house, selling the 2 Hour Power pledge program as cheaper and more rewarding than another two-hour activity, going to a movie.
+The PTO signed up parents after a brief talk during an open house, selling the 2 Hour Power program as cheaper and more rewarding than another two-hour activity—going to a movie.
 They collected more than 100 pledges.